needle-mirror/com.unity.testtools.codecoverage/Third Party Notices.md

 ---------

-Component Name: SixLabors.Core, SixLabors.Fonts, SixLabors.ImageSharp, SixLabors.Shapes
+Component Name: SixLabors.Fonts, SixLabors.ImageSharp

 License Type: Apache 2.0

-Copyright (c) 2017 Scott Williams
+Copyright (c) 2017 Six Labors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.